Summer Internship Program

 Who should consider applying

-- Students interested in large scientific datasets.
+- Students interested in large scientific datasets and open-ended computational problems.

 Participants will be selected based on coding experience, prior projects, and proposed ideas, if applicable.